FortAwesome/wordpress-fontawesome/DEVELOPMENT.md

 3. Update the plugin version const in `includes/class-fontawesome.php`

-4. Update the version in `admin/package.json`
+4. Update the versions in `admin/package.json` and `compat-js/package.json`

 5. Wait on changing the "Stable Tag" in `readme.txt` until after we've made the changes in the `svn` repo below.

 6. Build the API docs

-- make sure you have `graphviz` installed (on mac OS, you can do this with `brew install graphviz`)
+- make sure you have `graphviz` installed (on macOS, you can do this with `brew install graphviz`)
 - run `composer cleandocs` if you want to make sure that you're building from scratch
 - run `composer install --dev` to install the dev-only phpDocumentor package
 - run `composer docs` to build the docs into the `docs/` directory

   This command will incrementally rebuild docs with any updates you make to the phpDoc in the source code files.

   See also: [Run a Local Docs Server](#run-a-local-docs-server)

   *WARNING*: look at the output from this docs command and make sure there are no instances of parse errors.
-Also manually inspect the output in `docs/` to ensure that the expected classes are documented there, especially the main class with API
+Also, manually inspect the output in `docs/` to ensure that the expected classes are documented there, especially the main class with API
   documentation: `FontAwesome`.

   For reasons not yet understood, sometimes the phpdocumentor parser chokes.

 - `git add docs` to stage them for commit (and eventually commit them)

 7. Build production admin app and WordPress distribution layout into `wp-dist`

 ```bash
 $ composer dist